 231. That’s how many VR-4s were made in 1998.
 While the ’99 model, with its unique headlights and combat wing, might be the most sought after (287 made), it’s the ’98 model with the fewest produced.

 By the time Mitsubishi got to this model year, the 3000GT had lost a lot of unique features.
-Adjustable suspension and exhaust, active aero lip and spoiler, and four-wheel steering were all cut.
+Adjustable suspension and exhaust, and the active aero lip and spoiler were all cut.
 I find it amazing that my G80 M3 has almost everything that was said to be “too much” or “gimmicky” in the 3000GT.

 This particular example is number 64, painted in clean Solano Black Pearl over tan leather interior.